Compassion & Choices

 Family Promise of Greater Des Moines (FPGD) assists families experiencing homelessness through a network of 14 area faith-based host congregations that provide clean, safe overnight shelter and nutritious meals for a period of one week every season.
 The host congregations provide each family with a private room for sleeping as well as dinner and food for breakfast and for packing a lunch.
 Each time our church hosts, about 100 volunteer job slots are filled to assist with meals, kitchen clean up, driving, and serving as evening and overnight hosts.

-Contact: our volunteer coordinator, Elaine Imlau, at firstname.lastname@example.org.
+For more information, contact our volunteer coordinator, Elaine Imlau, at firstname.lastname@example.org.

 Online sign-up links are available about one month before each hosting week.
 Watch for announcements on our homepage and in the weekly Intercom.